-Distributed reactive programming is rightly singled out as a major open issue in the recent, but heavily biased (it essentially ignores recent research in synchronous and dataflow programming), survey by Bainomugisha et al. [29].
-For our part, we intend to focus on two questions: devising synchronous programming languages for distributed systems and precision-timed architectures, and devising dataflow languages for multiprocessors supporting dynamicity and parametricity while enjoying effective analyses for meeting real-time, resource and energy constraints in conjunction.
+Distributed reactive programming is rightly singled out as a major open issue in the recent, but heavily biased (it essentially ignores recent research in synchronous and dataflow programming), survey by Bainomugisha et al. [28].
+For our part, we intend to focus on devising synchronous programming languages for distributed systems and precision-timed architectures.

 3.4.
-Language-Based Fault Tolerance
+Fault Management and Causal Analysis

-Tolerating faults is a clear and present necessity in networked embedded systems.
-At the hardware level, modern multicore architectures are manufactured using inherently unreliable technologies [37], [47].
+Managing faults is a clear and present necessity in networked embedded systems.
+At the hardware level, modern multicore architectures are manufactured using inherently unreliable technologies [33], [43].
 The evolution of embedded systems towards increasingly distributed architectures highlighted in the introductory section means that dealing with partial failures, as in Web-based distributed systems, becomes an important issue.
-While fault-tolerance is an old and much researched topic, several important questions remain open: automation of fault-tolerance provision, composable abstractions for fault-tolerance, fault diagnosis, and fault isolation.